Subordination in English: Adverbial Clauses

 In the lumen of the large intestine, inulin becomes a source of nutrition for saprophytes and beneficial bifidobacteria and lactobacilli, and also retains fluid in the lumen of the intestine.

-The comma before the second verb, although grammatically incorrect, is used to make it easier to read.
+A verbal sentence with a compound predicate; the comma before the second verb, although grammatically incorrect, is used to make it easier to read.

 There are no rattlesnakes in this canyon, or so our guide tells us.

 John plays basketball well, yet his favorite sport is badminton.

 The tourists huddled in the shade, for it had been a long, hot day.

 No one has looked on life as a sport; it has always been felt as a harsh experience.

 They lost the war; consequently, their whole country was occupied.